rajas2716/Jenkins-Project/README.md

-# Jenkins Project
+# JENKINS-PROJECT
 Udacity-Jenkins-Pipeline-Project

+## ABOUT
-## In this, I have deployed a Jenkins pipeline(code inside JenkindFile) which uploads file index.html.
+In this project , I have deployed a Jenkins pipeline(code inside JenkindFile) which uploads the file "index.html" to my amazon S3 bucket after passing it through a linter.

 ## SPECIFICATIONS

- A linter is used to check index.html file before uploading Then the file is uploaded to my S3 bucket
+Linter: Checks index.html file for ERRORS s3Upload : Uploads file to S3 bucket